reupen/takao/README.md

 I created it mainly for my own projects.
 Feel free to try it and open an issue if you have any problems.

+## Demo

+For a demo of the theme, see https://columns-ui-sdk.readthedocs.io.

 ## Licence

 Takao uses the MIT licence.